Qizbech Tughuzhuqo: Military service

-In October 1836, Kizbech attacked the Marinska Fortress with 700 men.
+In October 1836, Qizbech attacked the Marinska Fortress with 700 men.
 On December 16, he attacked a Russian unit sent from Georgiy-Afipsky Fortress to cut wood with 200 warriors.
-In April 1837, Cossack forces who had attacked and destroyed the Abzakh villages near the Ilik and Sup rivers were ambushed during their retreat by Abzakh warriors led by Kizbech.
-The retreat was marked by nearly continuous engagements, during which Kizbech wounded seven times.
+In April 1837, Cossack forces who had attacked and destroyed the Abzakh villages near the Ilik and Sup rivers were ambushed during their retreat by Abzakh warriors led by Qizbech.
+The retreat was marked by nearly continuous engagements, during which Qizbech wounded seven times.

+The Shapsug nobles criticized Qizbech for maintaining close relations with commoners.
+In response, Qizbech gave an ironic and mocking reply, saying that he is fighting together with the commoners against the Russian aggression, because of that many commoners were already being killed in these clashes: "I am taking revenge on them on behalf of all of you: I take them to the Russians, and there hundreds of them are being killed!.."

 Russian settlers established by Russia along the Kuban River decided to return because of disease and famine.
 They lost their way in a snowstorm and arrived near a Circassian village.
-The Circassians helped them and reported the situation to Kizbech.
-When Kizbech arrived at the village he said the settlers were ordinary people and ordered that they be helped.
+The Circassians helped them and reported the situation to Qizbech.
+When Qizbech arrived at the village he said the settlers were ordinary people and ordered that they be helped.
 The settlers stayed for three months until the end of winter.
 In the spring they were given horses and food and sent to the Circassian border.

 Over many years, he raided several hostile Russian garrisons; Maryanskaya, Georgie, Afepskaya, Apenskaya, and in 1837 while crossing through a field, he was identified by Cossack peasants, who out of their great fear, fled the place leaving behind them 200 sickles.
-In the same year of 1837, Kizbech stormed the coastal castle of Nikolayev and seized all its properties.
+In the same year of 1837, Qizbech stormed the coastal castle of Nikolayev and seized all its properties.
 At the beginning of June 1837, he attacked the guards of the Nikolaevsky fortress (now Shapsugskaya village) alone, captured a soldier, and seized 9 rifles.

 In 1837, accompanied by 250 men, he attacked the right bank of the Kuban Russian fort and captured 200 prisoners.
 As a warrior, Tughuzhuqo enjoyed great respect among opponents.
 Tsarist generals entered into negotiations with him and repeatedly offered him to join the service of Russia, he rejected all offers.
-After the failure of his generals to convince him, Tsar Nicholas I tried to personally approach Kizbech to dissuade him from continuing his acts.
-Kizbech rejected offers of money and continued his raids on Russian garrisons.
+After the failure of his generals to convince him, Tsar Nicholas I tried to personally approach Qizbech to dissuade him from continuing his acts.
+Qizbech rejected offers of money and continued his raids on Russian garrisons.